Yttehs-HDX/Blog/source/_posts/archlinux-installation-guide.md

 ### Install Basic Packages

-- Ypu may need to wait for a while.
+- You may need to wait for a while.

 ```bash
 pacstrap /mnt linux linux-headers linux-firmware base base-devel vim bash-completion iwd dhcpcd